6 of the Best Shooting Gloves

 Oakley Factory Pilot Glove Review: Best Combat Gloves

-For heavy duty shooting gloves, the Oakley pilot gloves are my personal favorites, and the ones I use.
-The goat skin material is tough and durable enough, without giving up too much in dexterity.
-Other shooters, as well as myself have seen them last long enough to legitimize the price tag.
+For heavy-duty shooting gloves, the Oakley Pilot Gloves are my personal favorites and the ones I use.
+The goatskin material is tough and durable without sacrificing too much dexterity.
+Other shooters and I have found that they last long enough to justify the price tag.

-Another thing I love about these gloves over others in its class is that I think they have the perfect breathability balance.
-They are thick enough for winter or cold activity, but also offer enough breathability that I’m not too uncomfortable in a TN summer shooting with these.
+Another thing I love about these gloves is their perfect breathability balance.
+They are thick enough for winter or cold activities but offer enough breathability to keep me comfortable during a Tennessee summer.

-What I Don’t Like About Them: There are a couple of things I don’t like about them though.
-First is the double seam in the fingertips.
-I don’t think that was necessary in the design and it causes me to lose sensitivity in my fingertips.
-A single seam would have been sufficient, although I do understand that would reduce durability a bit.
+What I Don’t Like About Them: There are a couple of things I don’t like about them.
+First is the double seam in the fingertips, which I don’t think was necessary and causes me to lose sensitivity.
+A single seam would have sufficed, though I understand it might reduce durability slightly.

 Oakley Factory Pilot Pros and Cons